zchee/neovim-wiki/Unit-tests.md

     - *Note:* `pending()` is ignored if it is missing an argument _unless_ it is [contained in an `it()` block](https://github.com/neovim/neovim/blob/d21690a66e7eb5ebef18046c7a79ef898966d786/test/functional/ex_cmds/grep_spec.lua#L11).
 Provide empty function argument if the `pending()` call is outside of `it()` ([example](https://github.com/neovim/neovim/commit/5c1dc0fbe7388528875aff9d7b5055ad718014de#diff-bf80b24c724b0004e8418102f68b0679R18)).
 - Use `make testlint` for using the shipped luacheck program ([supported by syntastic](https://github.com/scrooloose/syntastic/blob/d6b96c079be137c83009827b543a83aa113cc011/doc/syntastic-checkers.txt#L3546)) to lint all tests.

+### Where tests go

+- _Unit tests_ ([test/unit](https://github.com/neovim/neovim/tree/master/test/unit))  should match 1-to-1 with the structure of `src/nvim/`, because they are testing functions directly.
+E.g. unit-tests for `src/nvim/undo.c` should live in `test/unit/undo_spec.lua`.
+- _Functional tests_ ([test/functional](https://github.com/neovim/neovim/tree/master/test/functional)) are higher-level (plugins and user input) than unit tests; they are organized by concept.
+    - Try to find an existing `test/functional/*/*_spec.lua` group that makes sense, before creating a new one.

 ## Legacy tests

 To run a single legacy test, set `TESTNUM` to the name of the test (excluding the "test" prefix) and run `make`.